 Eventually, it was our turn.
-We’d seen pictures of tourbuses going through this thing, and we’d just witnessed a Winnebago do it).
-But that’s not to say the did so without scratching or denting.
+We’d seen pictures of tourbuses going through this thing, and we’d just witnessed a Winnebago do it.
+But that’s not to say they did it without scratching or denting.
 (We heard the Winnebago hit, with our own ears).

 But we couldn’t turn back.
 Daylight was burning.
 If we were going to have time enough to enjoy Sylvan Lake, we couldn’t take the long way round.
 We could only go forward!

 Turns out, the tunnel wasn’t as claustrophobic as we thought.
 And we passed through with room to spare.
 Not much to spare.
 But some.
 As big as our SUV seems, compared to regular sedans, it doesn’t come close to a Winnebago or a tour bus.

 Interesting thing about the Needles Eye tunnel.
 Its name seems an obvious choice based on the tunnel’s tight squeeze.
 But there’s another implication to the name.